uptane/pures/pure2.md

 ## Deployment Considerations

-### Conditions for offline-update acceptance
+### Conditions for Offline-update acceptance

 PURE-2 does not specify when offline updates should be accepted by devices; this is left to the discretion of implementors.
-For example, an implementation might allow their diagnostic tool to start the Uptane client in a special mode that permits offline updates, only checking the well-known location for offline-update metadata under that condition.
+For example, an implementation might allow their diagnostic tool to start the Uptane client in a special mode that permits offline updates, only checking the well-known location for Offline-update metadata under that condition.
 If the only desired use for offline updates is during factory provisioning, an implementation might choose to disable offline updates as soon as the device registers its ECU keys with the inventory database for the first time.

 In general, we recommend being conservative and careful about the scenarios in which offline updates are accepted, because of the risk that an attacker could find a way to exploit the well-known location and install an undesirable (but not-yet-expired) offline update.